(selexipag)

 Abbreviations: ADR, adverse drug reaction. |

 Slight variations were noted in the blood pressure and pulse rate; no abnormalities were detected in laboratory test values.
-One patient exhibited electrocardiographic changes during the treatment period and reported an AE (right bundle branch block) not related to UPTRAVI use.
+One patient exhibited electrocardiographic changes during the treatment period and reported an AE (right bundle branch block) not related to selexipag use.

-Of the 27 patients receiving UPTRAVI treatment from September 20, 2020, to October 21, 2022, 15 (56%) were female, and the majority (8 of 27 patients; 30%) had IPAH.
-The median (interquartile range [IQR]) age, weight, and height at UPTRAVI initiation were 9 (4.5-15) years, 25 (19-50) kg, and 129 (107-161) cm, respectively.
+Of the 27 patients receiving selexipag treatment from September 20, 2020, to October 21, 2022, 15 (56%) were female, and 8 of 27 (30%) patients had IPAH.
+The median (interquartile range [IQR]) age, weight, and height at selexipag initiation were 9 (4.5-15) years, 25 (19-50) kg, and 129 (107-161) cm, respectively.
 Additional baseline demographics are summarized in Table: Select Baseline Characteristics.

 Characteristic | All Patients (N=27) |